 How does it work?
 These scammers offer to pay potential victims money if they’ll allow checks to be run through their bank accounts.
 Then they request bank account information, the use of debit cards and even PINs.
 They’ll use reassurances like, “I need your info to deposit the checks.”
 Then the scammers make out with money from victims’ accounts, apply for credit in their names or both.
-Some red flags:
+Some red flags to watch for:

 - You’re asked for account numbers, PINs or the use of your debit card, Social Security Number or other personal information

 - You’re told if your bank contacts you to confirm the transactions are legitimate—FYI, if you confirm with your bank that a transaction was legitimate when it wasn’t, you could be held liable

 - You’re told to report your debit card lost or stolen

 - You’re asked to transfer funds to a third party via direct transfer, Western Union, ACH or Zelle®